whastings/parse-ff-bookmarks/README.md

 ```
 The above would limit the output to only bookmarks within the Web Dev folder.

+## Deep Linking
+If you want to share a folder in your bookmarks, even one deeply nested, you can
+simply copy its link.
+Anyone who visits the link will have the linked folder opened
+and moved into focus.

 ## Example
 I've posted my collection of [web dev bookmarks](http://whastings.github.io/dev-reference/web-dev-bookmarks.html), which I generated using this tool.